heyoka/faxe-docs/docs/dfs_script_language/index.md

 Datatypes
 ---------

-DFS recognizes six types, the type of the literal will be interpreted from its declaration.
+DFS recognizes six basic types, the type of the literal will be interpreted from its declaration.

 Type name | Description | Examples
 ----------|-------------|---------
 string    | String type.
-Single quotes are used for string, string can also be multiline | 'this_is_a_string' text      | Text type.
+Single quotes are used for string, string can also be multiline | 'this_is_a_string' binary    | Same as 'string', internally faxe does not have a string type, all strings a binaries | 'this_is_a_binary' text      | Text type.
 Mostly used where strings are used | <<< SELECT MEAN(obj['current']) FROM mytable >>> integer   | Integer type.
 Arbitrarily big ints are allowed | 123456789987654321, 55 float     | Floating point number.
-May be arbitrarily big  | 12.343422023, 5.6 duration  | A duration literal.
+May be arbitrarily big  | 12.343422023, 5.6 double    | Same as float  | 12.343422023, 5.6 duration  | A duration literal.
 See section below.         | 34s, 500ms, 2d lambda    | A lambda expression.
-See extra section in this documentarion| lambda: str_downcase('BIG')
+See extra section in this documentation| lambda: str_downcase('BIG')

 ### Duration literals

 Duration literals define a span of time.

 A duration literal is comprised of two parts: an integer and a duration unit.
 It is essentially an integer terminated by one or a pair of reserved characters, which represent a unit of time.

 The following table presents the time units used in declaring duration types.